 In case of split gNB architecture, CCO detection function is located at the gNB-CU.
 The gNB-CU signals to the gNB-DU the CCO issue and the affected cells and beams.
 The gNB-DU resolves the CCO issue concerning own served cell by local action within the OAM configured limits.
 The gNB-DU may also take into account information received for other cells when adopting the CCO configuration.
 The gNB-DU informs the gNB-CU of the new coverage states adopted.

+7.9.X AI/ML enabled CCO

+In case of split gNB architecture, CCO issue is predicted at the gNB-CU.
+The gNB-CU sends to the gNB-DU the predicted CCO issue with the predicted affected cells and beams and the time for predicted CCO issue.
+The gNB-DU generates the future coverage state(s) and the time when the future coverage state(s) will be applied based on the predicted CCO issue and other local information.
+The gNB-DU may also take into account information received for other cells when generates the future CCO configuration.
+The gNB-DU informs the gNB-CU of the future coverage state and the time when the future coverage state will be applied.